 School Overview

-The teacher population of 27 teachers has grown by 145% over five years.
+The teacher population of 27 teachers has stayed relatively flat over five years.

 Lincoln Technical Institute-Philadelphia